 The rate is configured by dividing the assumed overhead amount for a particular period by a certain activity base.

-Predetermined Overhead Rate Formula = Estimated manufacturing overhead cost / Estimated total units
+Predetermined Overhead Rate Formula = Estimated total manufacturing overhead cost / Estimated total units

 To gain a better understanding of this concept, it is important to understand the differences between operating expenses and overhead expenses.
-In general, management teams will divide expenses between these two categories because they provide broader insight into the true costs of production and manufacturing of a product.
+In general, management teams will divide expenses between these two categories because they provide broader insight into an accurate product cost and the manufacturing of a product.
 As more and more products are produced, the greater the effect on profitability.
 Dividing expenses by operating and overhead help to set prices accordingly and increase profit margins.
-Manufacturing operating expenses typically are comprised of machines, direct materials, labor hours and machine hours needed to manufacture a product.
+Manufacturing operating expenses typically are comprised of machines, direct materials cost, direct labor hours and actual machine hours needed to manufacture a product.
 The cost of some of these items can vary based on the job or number of units produced and may require job-order costing or activity-based costing.

 Using a predetermined overhead rate is advantageous to company planners because it helps them form strategies for the future.
 Using this calculation gives the best possible estimation of costs based on relatively comfortable overhead estimations.
 If a business uses an actual overhead cost, they would not be able to determine true costs until after the production has actually happened.